 Section 16(a) of the Exchange Act requires our directors, executive officers and any persons who own more than 10% of our common stock to file initial reports of ownership and reports of changes in ownership with the SEC.
-Based solely on our review of the copies of such forms filed with the SEC and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in the year ended December 31, 2021, with the following exceptions: a late Form 3 was filed on behalf of Mr. Williams in connection with his appointment to the board, and late Form 4 filings were made on behalf of Mr. Williams (in connection with the initial grant of shares issued to him on December 16, 2021), and each of Mr. Waldron, Dr. Sievers and Mr. Vasquez, in each case in connection with their annual grant of options, which was granted on February 21, 2022.
+Based solely on our review of the copies of such forms filed with the SEC and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in the year ended December 31, 2022, with the following exceptions due to administrative errors: a late Form 4 was filed on behalf of Sylvia McBrinn in connection with her acquisition of shares of the Company's common stock on September 12, 2022; late Form 4 filings were made on behalf of each of Mr. Waldron, Dr. Sievers and Mr. Vasquez, in each case in connection with their annual grant of options, which options were granted on February 21, 2022; late Form 4 filings were made on behalf of each of Dr. Short, Mr. Waldron, Dr. Sievers, Mr. Smith and Mr. Vasquez, in each case in connection with their annual grant colligations in connection with the vesting and net settlement of previously reported RSUs, which RSUs were withheld on May 31, 2022; a late Form 4 filing was filed on behalf of Dr. Short in connection with his acquisition of shares of the Company's common stock pursuant to a pro rata distribution-in-kind of the Company's common stock to the limited partners of an investment fund on July 7, 2021.